Vanillate monooxygenase

+(NADH), oxygen, and a proton.
+Its products are protocatechuic acid, oxidised NAD^{+}, water, and formaldehyde.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O_{2} with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporating one of its atoms.
 The systematic name of this enzyme class is vanillate:oxygen oxidoreductase (demethylating).
 Other names in common use include 4-hydroxy-3-methoxybenzoate demethylase, and vanillate demethylase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
+This enzyme participates in vanillin degradation in Pseudomonas bacteria.